 Engagement for information typically involves a meeting or correspondence to exchange information.
 Engagement for change is typically a series of one-to-one meetings and correspondence, where it seeks to influence with a defined objective.
 An engagement for change will often relate to sustainability issues and are very often long-term in nature, involving numerous meetings with management and close monitoring of progress.
-Walter Scott noted from its experience of engaging with companies that there is no perfect sustainability scorecard and all companies face different issues of varying materiality.
 Given the rigour of its analysis before making an initial investment, Walter Scott finds the need to engage for change relatively limited when compared with engaging for information.